vaishnavirashinkar/sales-performance-analysis/README.md

 # 📊 Sales Performance Analysis

-This project involves cleaning, analyzing, and visualizing sales data using Python.
-It helps identify key trends in customer behavior, product performance, and revenue generation.
+This project involves cleaning, analyzing, and visualizing retail sales data using Python.
+It aims to identify sales trends, customer behavior, and top-performing product categories.

 ---